N02870941/mazes/docs/_site/pages/install.md

 # Mazes
 [![Build Status](https://travis-ci.com/N02870941/mazes.svg?branch=master)](https://travis-ci.com/N02870941/mazes)

-A simple maze generator and solver available in the form of a [web app][site].
+A simple maze generator and solver available in the form of a [web page](http://mazes.jabaridash.com).

 # Running the application locally
 This app can be run using any of the following three programs: